shekhar-shubhendu/supply-chain/README.md

 ### Login

 1. This project uses your keystore file to login to the application.
-2. For now, the addresses that can login are hardcoded in `auth.service.ts`
+2. For now, the accounts that can login are hardcoded in `auth.service.ts` with there role.
+Future builds will feature a screen for proper role and account management.

 ### URLs